A Brief History of St. Nicholas Parish

 In the 1960’s and 70’s the parish learned to pull together with a great communal spirit, and all elements contributed to the establishment of a parish council, as well as finance and liturgy committees.
 The CRHP weekends (Christ Renews His Parish) brought many to active witnessing of their faith and involvement in the parish.
-The Peace and Justice Committee actively pursued social issue by both education and action.
+The Peace and Justice Committee actively pursued social issues through both education and action.
 Renew grew into Vision as the parish learned to gather in personal groups to share and challenge their faith.
 Coffee Cake Sundays contributed to parish community, and RCIA came to welcome newcomers into the Church.

 The 1980’s brought new challenges and a period of difficult consolidation.
 The first impact was on St. Nicholas school.
 By 1980 it was clear that rising costs and decreasing student enrollments meant that multiple Catholic schools in south Evanston were no longer feasible.
 Through a long process of planning and discernment, the people of St. Nicholas and St. Mary’s parishes decided to consolidate their schools.
 It was hard for many to imagine St. Nicholas parish without St. Nicholas school, but the hard decision was made and Pope John XXIII school of St. Mary’s and St. Nicholas parishes opened its doors in the fall of 1986.